The department offers the doctor of philosophy degree, which includes didactic and research-based learning.

 Minimum 90 credits

-Proficiency in organic, medicinal and physical chemistry, pharmacology, biochemistry, and molecular biology.
+Proficiency in organic, medicinal and physical chemistry; pharmacology, biochemistry, and molecular biology.
 Most coursework is completed in the first two years.
+Two quarters of teaching experience required.
 The program is flexible and easily adaptable to meet individual interests and needs.

 In the first year, students rotate through the laboratories of at least two faculty members.
 At the end of the first year, the student chooses a faculty sponsor and a dissertation research project.